 If we want to graph the line y = -2, all we need to do is plot all the points that have a y-coordinate of -2 and connect them, sort of like connect the dots.

-We didn't really need to graph all of those points, two would have been sufficient, but we like to make a point (no cheesy math pun intended).
+We didn't really need to graph all of those points.
+Two would've been sufficient, but we like to make a point (no cheesy math pun intended).